The Thinking Man’s Alien Invasion.

 —Ben Kingsley in Maori face-tattoos!

 What the–?
 In hard closeup, Gandhi as bovver boy.
 When Ender wakes one day, he is confronted with the stoic Kingsley like an hallucination.
 Kingsley is mythical Mazer Rackham, a fighter pilot who repelled the alien invasion the first time.
 I don’t remember how Mazer appeared in the book, or what he looked like, but here, we fall out of the movie like a skateboard accident – because it’s Ben Kingsley.
 If director/co-writer Gavin Hood (X-MEN ORIGINS: WOLVERINE) had cast an unknown, maybe this stunt might have worked – but it’s Ben Kingsley.
-Is HE hallucinating or am *I*?
+Is Ender hallucinating or am *I*?

 Another incongruous aspect is the training room.
 In a spherical zero-g arena, cadets in teams engage in mock battle with each other, with rules that suspiciously resemble the idiotic game Quidditch from HARRY POTTER (although J.K.
 Rowling’s stories were first published in 1997 – did she steal the stupid game rules from Ender?), where cadets score points by shooting their enemies, but one cadet breaching the other team’s goal line means an absolute win, points be damned.
-No matter the intriguing tactics, hero angles and ingenious visualization of the sphere, it’s a pointless exercise, as we shall discover when they end up Tom Cruising it in a MINORITY REPORT-style hologram room, commanding fleets of warship virtually.
+No matter the intriguing tactics, hero angles and ingenious visualization of the sphere, it’s a pointless exercise, as we shall discover when they end up Tom Cruising it in a MINORITY REPORT-style hologram room, commanding fleets of warships virtually.

 Meanwhile, the alien queen is telepathically trying to contact Ender.
 Why?
 Ah, that’s for the sequ—oh shit…

-Graff and Mazer are painted as ambiguously evil (but then, Harrison Ford has ALWAYS played ambiguously evil, if you really face the truth; remember, even his most beloved character, Han Solo, was a smuggler, a criminal), and are played against Major Anderson (Viola Davis in a great empathetic role), as they promote the coming war as the war to prevent all future wars: contain the aliens attacking Earth, then take the battle to the aliens’ Homeworld.
+Graff and Mazer are painted as ambiguously evil (but then, Harrison Ford has ALWAYS played ambiguously evil, if you really face the truth; remember, even his most beloved character, Han Solo, was a smuggler, a criminal), and are played against Major Anderson (Viola Davis in an empathetic role), as they promote the coming war as the war to prevent all future wars: contain the aliens attacking Earth, then take the battle to the aliens’ Homeworld.
 Like William Wallace taking the battle to England; like Napoleon pursuing Wellington to Watergate; like Ender kicking a bully when he’s down…

-Which raises issue like: Do you become the bully yourself?
+Which raises issues like: Do you become the bully yourself?
 Is it more honorable to leave a loser when he’s down, or continue to kick the shit out of him to save your whole civilization the indignity of being conquered?
 Thus, is it a mark of cowardice to leave him when he’s down, or a mark of cowardice to continue kicking?
 In the film’s fantastic coda, it explores all these themes of war, and Ender – like Bowie – ends up Loving The Alien.

 The ending is surprising for its boldness.
 And it makes Graff rock hard.
 He maintains: “We won!
 That’s all that matters!”
 Ender counters, “The WAY we win matters!”
 And the movie makes such a compelling argument for both sides that I don’t know which is truth any more.
 And ain’t that the two-sided truth about ALL war?